Mr. Tushaar Gautam, CEO – Indian Businesses, Sheela Foam Ltd.

 Q How much technology is too much technology for this industry?

-The success for any product lies in the sheer experience it offers either in its post-usage effect or convenience.
-So in the case of mattresses, the enhanced physical comfort and sleep quality experienced has to be evident and long lasting, only then can the involved technology be appreciated.
-For example it is the skin that experiences a good soap.
+The success of any product lies in the sheer experience it offers either in its post-usage effect or convenience.
+So in the case of mattresses, the enhanced physical comfort and sleep quality experienced have to be evident and long-lasting, only then can the involved technology be appreciated.
+For example, it is the skin that experiences a good soap.
 Therefore, the experience itself speaks for the technology and product and is all the proof one needs.

 Q What is your advice to a next-gen leader or emerging innovator – what problems should they solve?

 Simply zero in on the consumers’ experience.
-Also pay attention to the convenience aspect.
+Also, pay attention to the convenience aspect.
 The consumer should be able to easily locate and access the product from wherever and whenever.
-Not to state the importance of making presence evident in both offline and online realm.
-Lastly, developing sustainable products and practices should also be high-priority.
+Not to state the importance of making presence evident in both offline and online realms.
+Lastly, developing sustainable products and practices should also be a priority.

 Q How will the industry be different from what it is today – in the next ten years?